 Making a positive impact

-Working with other community and clinical services we can achieve a collective impact.
+Working in partnership with community and clinical services helps to achieve positive change.

 Reducing unmet needs

 Our approach provides us with evidence of positive outcomes for people with serious mental illness.